devicetree-org/devicetree-specification/source/devicetree-basics.rst

     ``/node-name-1/node-name-2/node-name-N``

-For example, in :numref:`example-simple-devicetree`, the device path to cpu #1 would be:
+For example, in :numref:`example-nodenames`, the device path to cpu #1 would be:

     ``/cpus/cpu@1``